Mark Horvath is not alone. He’s been laid off — twice — and has pretty much sidelined himself right out of the old dating game.

 Step #2: Get out of your home and start meeting people

 Hiding out in your man cave may feel safe, but it’s not going to be good for you in the long run.
 You still need to get up and face the world every day — job or no job.
-“Dating will keep you getting showered, shaved and out of the house — which is good for you on a lot of levels,” says Tina B. Tessina, a psychotherapist and author.
+“Dating will keep you getting showered, shaved and out of the house — which is good for you on a lot of levels,” says Tina B. Tessina, a psychotherapist and author of The Unofficial Guide to Dating Again.
 “Don’t wallow in misery.
 Getting out to meet people will lift your spirits and keep you busy.
 Out of that may come the date of your dreams!”

 Step #3: Get busy networking for jobs and dates